willgarcia/rotc/02-k8s/02-01-kubectl/README.md

 If the spec is updated on an object, Kubernetes will reconcile the current state with the spec and take a series of actions (through the controller) to converge to this declared state.

 If you look at `images` YAML entry in this output, you will also find all the Docker images that are known by the node.
-These have been downloaded, stored on the master node and can be used now to create/recreate containers and pods in the node.
+These have been downloaded, stored on the node and can be used now to create/recreate containers and pods in the node (note that in a multi-node environment, different nodes may have difference images cached).

 ### Listing the pods of the cluster